 Assembling Cinnamon Roll Monkey Bread:

-Open all cans on a large cutting board.
+Open two of your cans on a large cutting board.
 I just open one can at a time.

 Have your slow cooker ready with parchment.
 If you don’t have parchment, keep in mind the cinnamon rolls may get pretty crispy around the edges!